actions/attest-build-provenance/README.md

 ### Identify Artifact by Path

-For the basic use case, simply add the `generate-build-provenance` action to your workflow and supply the path to the artifact for which you want to generate build provenance.
+For the basic use case, simply add the `attest-build-provenance` action to your workflow and supply the path to the artifact for which you want to generate build provenance.